 In general incremental learning methods achieve better performance for smaller number of steps.
-Here, our 10-step version even outperforms all other methods in the 5-step setting.
+Here, the 10-step version even outperforms all other methods in the 5-step setting.

 For CIFAR-10, we observe more significant improvement.
 For incremental learning with more tasks (i.e splits = 10), to our best knowledge, EEC/EECS \citep{EEC} represents the current SOTA.
-From the table, we see that even the smaller version of our our method outperforms EEC by more than 3\%, despite the larger memory footprint that EEC's multiple autoencoders require (see Table \ref{tab0:batch-incremental}).
-For a more fair comparison, we have also included results of EECS from the same paper, which aggregate all autoencoders into one; our method outperforms EECS by nearly 10\%.
-Also, we observe that our method with 10 steps is even better than all current methods that learn with 5 steps, in terms of both last and average accuracy.
-These results demonstrate the effectiveness of our approach.
+Despite the fact that EEC uses multiple autoencoders and requires a significantly larger amount of memory (see Table \ref{tab0:batch-incremental} in the appendix), we see that \ours{} outperforms EEC by more than 3\%.
+For a more fair comparison, we have also included results of EECS from the same paper, which aggregate all autoencoders into one. \ours{} outperforms EECS by nearly 10\%.
+We also observe that \ours{} with 10 steps is again better than all current methods that learn with 5 steps, in terms of both last and average accuracy.

-\textbf{CIFAR-100.} We also evaluate and compare our method on CIFAR-100, which has a larger number of classes.
-The number of samples and features used is increased accordingly for all methods in this case.
-The results are reported in Table \ref{tab1:cifar100}.
-Fewer methods are compared here because many generative memory-based methods are very difficult to scale up to many classes.\footnote{For example for CIFAR-100, the EEC method needs to be first trained on a batch of 50 classes, before trained incrementally \cite{EEC}.} In this experiment, we have set CIFAR-100 with 10-splits.
-From the table, we may see that even though our method uses learned features (not exemplars) and takes much less storage, it still outperforms other methods.